Chestnut: North America

 Soon after that, however, the American chestnuts were nearly wiped out by chestnut blight.
 The discovery of the blight fungus on some Asian chestnut trees planted on Long Island, New York, was made public in 1904.
 Within 40 years, the nearly four billion-strong American chestnut population in North America was devastated; only a few clumps of trees remained in Michigan, Wisconsin, California, and the Pacific Northwest.
 Due to disease, American chestnut wood almost disappeared from the market for decades, although quantities can still be obtained as reclaimed lumber.
 Today, they only survive as single trees separated from any others (very rare), and as living stumps, or "stools", with only a few growing enough shoots to produce seeds shortly before dying.
 This is just enough to preserve the genetic material used to engineer an American chestnut tree with the minimal necessary genetic input from any of the disease-immune Asiatic species.
 Efforts started in the 1930s are still ongoing to repopulate the country with these trees, in Massachusetts and many places elsewhere in the United States.
 In the 1970s, geneticist Charles Burnham began back-breeding Asian chestnut into American chestnut populations to confer blight resistance with the minimum difference in genes.
 In the 1950s, the Dunstan chestnut was developed in Greensboro, N.C., and constitutes the majority of blight-free chestnuts produced in the United States annually.

 Today, the demand for the nut outstrips supply.
 The United States imported 4,056 metric tons of European in-shell chestnuts worth $10 million in 2007.
 The U.S. chestnut industry is in its infancy, producing less than 1% of total world production.
 Since the mid-20th century, most of the US imports are from Southern Italy, with the large, meaty, and richly flavored Sicilian chestnuts being considered among the best quality for bulk sale and supermarket retail.
 Some imports come from Portugal and France.
 The next two largest sources of imports are China and South Korea.
 The French varieties of marrons are highly favored and sold at high prices in gourmet shops.
+As of 2024, the United States imports 7.5 million pounds of non-organic chestnuts per year.